 Simple English definitions for legal terms

-Read a random definition: executor
+Read a random definition: legal debt

 The right of assembly is a constitutional right that allows people to gather together peacefully to express their beliefs about religion, politics, or things they are unhappy about.
 This is also known as freedom of assembly or the right to assemble.
 It is important to note that there are limits to this right, such as when an assembly becomes unlawful.